IceCruelStuff/ServerCore/README.md

 # ServerCore
-A advanced and powerful server core for PocketMine-MP
+An advanced and powerful server core for PocketMine-MP